soderquista/genre-predictor/README.md

 # genre-predictor
-Based on text classification, we aim to build a machine learning model which predicts the genre of a song given its lyrics.
+Based on text classification, we aim to build a machine learning model that predicts the genre of a song based on qualities of the song (e.g., energy, instrumentals, acoustic vs. electronic, loudness) and its lyrics.

-## Dataframe Training Set
+## Building the Dataframe Training Set
-To gather data on songs in the chosen genres (rock, pop, rap, hip hop, heavy metal, country, techno, and electronica), a Spotify playlist was constructed with 10 songs in each category.
+To gather data on songs in 8 chosen genres (rock, pop, rap, hip hop, heavy metal, country, techno, and electronica), a Spotify playlist was constructed with 15 songs in each category (120 songs total).
 An API request pulled information about each of the songs on the playlist and added the information to a dataframe.
 Information gathered included:

 * track_ids (in order to query more information about individual songs)
 * track_names (song titles)